Suraez/db-concurORAM/README.md

 __ALGORITHMS__

-1. readLogSet(id) is implemented in DRLogSet.cpp
+1. readLogSet(id) (algortihm 1) is implemented in DRLogSet.cpp
+2. writeLogSet(blk, i) is also  implemented in DRLogSet.cpp
+3. readStashSet(id, i) is in StashSet.cpp

+__Implementation__

+1. Blocks can only be inserted in leaf nodes for simplicity.

+## Results

+All the results are stored into the `outputs` folder.